A Levitt Pavilion Dayton official is letting a few secrets out of the bag weeks before its big season reveal party in April.

 Levitt Dayton will reveal the names of some of the 2019 acts during happy hour-style sneak peeks leading up to the reveal party, Wagner said.

-A second is planned for Hannah’s, 121 N. Ludlow St, Dayton 5 p.m.
+One is planned for Hannah’s, 121 N. Ludlow St, Dayton 5 p.m.
 Thursday, March 21.
-The bar features jazz an oysters on Thursdays.
+The bar features jazz and oysters on Thursdays.

 Thank you for reading the Springfield News-Sun and for supporting local journalism.
 Subscribers: log in for access to your daily ePaper and premium newsletters.